- Do you have an installed base?

 - For most portable and continuous analyzers, non-isolated 4-20mA recorder outputs are either included or optionally available.
 Isolated recorder outputs are available on continuous analyzers.
 Some portable and most continuous analyzers can be supplied with optional Serial Output Package which allows gas readings to be sent to a personal computer via a choice of USB, RS-232, or RS-485 connection.
 Optional alarms with LED lights and audible alarms available on portable analyzers.
 Alarms for continuous analyzers have an LED on the front panel and relay contacts for controlling remedial equipment/processes.

-Take a look at some of our Oxygen Analyzers.
+Take a look at some of our Oxygen Analyzers and Trace Oxygen Analyzers.